wp-plugins/options-framework/readme.txt

 == Installation ==

-If your theme already has options enabled, they will show up under the apperance menu.
+If your theme already has options enabled, they will show up under the appearance menu.

 If your theme doesn't have options, you can define them to options.php of your theme and they will instantly show up.
 For more on how to do this, visit [http://wptheming.com/options-framework-plugin](http://wptheming.com/options-framework-plugin).